February 27, 2012

 Method:

-1. Rinse the rice with cool water a few times.
-Soak in 4 cups of water, add 2 tablespoons of salt and set aside for a couple of hours.
+1. Rinse the rice 2-3 times with cool water.
+Soak it in 4 cups of water, add 2-3 tablespoons of salt, and set aside for 1-2 hours.

-4. Wash the pot and return to heat, add 3 tablespoons of oil or butter and 1-2 tablespoons of liquid saffron.
-With a large spatula place the rice into the pot, building it into a pyramid shape, sprinkling the cardamom powder and cinnamon between the layers.
-In order to release the steam make 3-4 holes in the rice with the bottom of the spatula.
+3. Wash the pot and place it over medium heat.
+Add 3-4 tablespoons of oil and 1-2 tablespoons of liquid saffron.
+Using a large spatula, gently spoon the rice and noodles into the pot, building into a pyramid shape.
+Sprinkle cardamom and cinnamon between the layers.
+Make 4 holes in the rice with the spatula handle to help the steam escape.

-5. Leave the uncovered pot on medium-high heat for about 7 minutes or until the steam starts to come out, pour 2 tablespoons oil and 1/4 cup of water over the rice, cover, steam the rice on low heat for another 45-50 minutes.
+4. Leave the pot uncovered over medium-high heat for about 7 minutes or until the steam begins to rise.
+Drizzle 3 tablespoons of melted butter and 1/4 cup of water over the rice.
+Cover tightly and steam over low heat for 45-50 minutes.

-Serve reshteh polow on a platter, arrange the saffron rice on top and garnish with fried onions, raisins, dates and almonds.
-Reshteh polow is usually served with tender lamb shanks but if you prefer you can serve it with small meatballs or chicken.
+Transfer the reshteh polow to a serving platter.
+Spoon the saffron rice on top, and garnish with fried onions, raisins, dates, and slivered almonds.
+Reshteh polow is usually served with tender lamb shanks, but it pairs beautifully with small meatballs or chicken as well.

 Enjoy!